jdelic/consul-smartstack/README.rst

 Basic steps:

 * run consul with ``-config-dir=/etc/consul/services.d``, see
-  ``consul-template.service`` for an example systemd config file that I use.
+  ``consul-template.service`` for an example systemd config file that I use
-* register services in consul from nodes by putting service definitions in ``/etc/consul/services.d`` or have `Nomad <https://nomadproject.io/>`__ / `docker registrator <https://github.com/gliderlabs/registrator>`__ do it for you.
+* register services in consul from nodes by putting service definitions in ``/etc/consul/services.d`` or have `Nomad <https://nomadproject.io/>`__ / `docker registrator <https://github.com/gliderlabs/registrator>`__ do it for you
 * have consul-template listen to the service catalog by having a Python script pose as a ``consul-template`` template using the ``{{services}}`` catalog, therefor getting rerendered every time a service